 - No PINs defined -- all participants join with the same role

-The owner of the VMR can set the Host and Guest PINs and all guest participants will use the same PIN.
-All PINs are static and kept as-is until the owner of the VMR deletes or changes these.
+The owner of the room can set the host and guest PINs.
+All PINs are static and kept as-is until the owner of the room deletes or changes these.

-- the host will have to join the VMR before any guests can enter, independent of whether a Guest PIN or only a Host PIN are used
+- the host will have to join the room before any guests can enter, independent of whether a guest PIN or only a host PIN are used

 - When the last host of the room leaves, any remaining guests can stay connected for another 5 minutes before they are disconnected automatically.
 There will be audio messages at 30 seconds ("The host has left, and the conference will end shortly") and at 4 minutes and 55 seconds ("Your call will be disconneced").

 The host role will automatically be assigned to any of the following participants:

 - The first participant to enter the host PIN prior to joining the room

 - The logged-in owner of the room (joining via app).
 (No need to enter host PIN.)